Ecuador Travel Guide

 Where am i sleeping?

-On this trip, you’ll stay in a mix of:
+On this journey, you’ll stay in a thoughtfully curated mix of:

-Clean, comfortable rooms (double occupancy unless otherwise arranged)
+• Clean, comfortable rooms, typically double occupancy unless otherwise arranged

 Mindfulness